We Let AI Build Our Website – Here’s What Happened

 What Worked (and What Surprised Us)

-- Consistency: Thanks to the model context protocols, AI outputs aligned with our brand voice and component library.
+Consistency: Thanks to the model context protocols, AI outputs aligned with our brand.
 No “Frankenstein” pages.

-- Team Activation: Our designers got into prompt writing.
-Our strategists were tweaking CSS classes.
-The wall between creative and technical?
+Team Activation: The wall between creative and technical?
 Much thinner.

 A Few Lessons Learned

-- Context Matters More Than Prompts The real unlock came from MCPs.
-When models were aware of our design system, brand strategy, and content architecture, their outputs made sense.
+Context Matters More Than Prompts The real unlock came from MCPs.
+When models were aware about what they delivered or what we wanted in the more suitable format for LLM, the outputs made sense.
 Without that context, results were generic.

 Where We’re Headed Next